People assign a lot of value on, "Looking at the big picture."

 Tweak 5: USE VIDEOS TO FREE UP PAGE SPACE

-Have a look at how Danish furniture designer BoConcept keep their retail catalog pages looking clean with product information videos.
+Have a look at how Danish furniture designer BoConcept keep their catalog pages looking clean with product information videos.

 Instead of having a list of features or including text heavy product information for their Madison sofa, BoConcept have used a video instead.